mnagaso/mnagaso.github.io/content/projects/index.md

 ## Full wave inversion and development of pre/post processing tool for massive amount of seismic observation data.
 This is the project (part of my postdoc works) to realize a seismic tomography using Spectral Element Method and Full wave inversion for studying the subsurface structure of Japanese islands.
-I am developing an Gui application for downloading, pre/post-processing and shipping the massive seismic observation data to HPC and computation clusters.
+I am developing an Gui application for downloading, pre/post-processing, configurating a set of files/scripts for running a full wave inversion and shipping the massive seismic observation data to HPC and computation clusters.
 ![img](/images/img_for_cheese.png)
 ![img](/images/ppff.png)